pingcap/docs-tidb-operator/en/deploy-heterogeneous-tidb-cluster.md

 ## Deploy a TLS-enabled heterogeneous cluster

-To enable TLS for a heterogeneous cluster, you need to explicitly declare TLS configuration, create a new `Secret` certificate, and issue the certificate using the same certification authority (CA) as the target cluster.
+To enable TLS for a heterogeneous cluster, you need to explicitly declare the TLS configuration, issue the certificates using the same certification authority (CA) as the target cluster and create new secrets with the certificates.

 If you want to issue the certificate using `cert-manager`, choose the same `Issuer` as the target cluster to create your `Certificate`.